heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 </p></center>

 ## Implementing the route details screen
 In the previous screen the user was able to calculate a route based on her or his waypoint selection and a suitable route mode.
-Now we want to show a summary for the found routes and their maneuvers on a new screen.
-As described above, we will show this in the `RouteDetailsActivity` of our HERE Mobile SDK UI Kit Primer example app.
-The `RouteDetailsActivity` controller holds two HERE Mobile SDK UI Kit components:
+Now we want to show on a new screen a summary of the routes found and their maneuvers.
+As described above, we will show this in the `RouteDetailsActivity` of our MSDKUI Primer example app.
+The `RouteDetailsActivity` controller holds two MSDKUI components:
 - `RouteDescriptionList`: Shows all found routes as a summary in a scrollable list
 - `ManeuverList`: Shows all maneuvers belonging to a route